xiagon01/graal/docs/reference-manual/languages/ruby/compatibility.md

 time we get them.

-`--jit` options and the `jit` feature are not supported because TruffleRuby uses Graal as a JIT.
+`--jit` options and the `jit` feature are not supported because TruffleRuby uses the GraalVM compiler as a JIT.

 #### Time is limited to millisecond precision